 Putting baby to sleep safely is a matter of getting back to basics.
 Don’t worry about fancy gadgets or old wives’ tales—just focus on the ABCs of safe sleep:

 - Put your baby to sleep alone.
-“Snuggling is a great way to bond with your baby, but co-sleeping is never safe sleeping,” says Lazarus.
+“Snuggling is a great way to bond with your baby, but bed sharing is never safe,” says Lazarus.
 Sharing a bed or napping on the couch puts your baby at risk for suffocation.

 - Place your baby on their back.
 Your baby's neck muscles aren't strong enough to prevent suffocation if they sleep on their stomach, so being flat on their back on a firm surface is the only safe way to sleep.

 - Ensure your baby's sleep space is clear.
 Their crib mattress should be firm, covered in only a fitted sheet, and the crib should be empty.
 Blankets, toys, lovies, bumper pads and other items can all cause suffocation.